-These patrols save lives and record data to demonstrate the need and support the reintroduction of a full professional service as soon possible.
+These patrols save lives.
 If you can be a part of this effort, please consider doing so.

-We’ll be running the SLSGB Coastal Surveillance Award over web conferencing in the near future that will prepare you to assist with these patrols.
-This course is also a great way to review the basics of beach safety that could help keep you and your family safe at the beach and improve your ability to recognise an emergency and confidence to respond in the best possible way.
+The SLSGB Coastal Surveillance Award is a knowledge-based award that can be attained in 1 or 2 evenings.
+It is also a great way to review the basics of beach safety that could help keep you and your family safe at the beach and improve your ability to recognise an emergency and confidence to respond in the best possible way.